 “I’ve heard it said,” writes Michael L. Gray, “that in the 1980s, Vietnam was so desperate that government officials took some of the worst criminals and literally dropped them into boats and pushed them toward Hong Kong.
 In any case, the Hong Kong camp was a horrific place, with refugees left sitting for years in a legal limbo, under the control of gangs that ran rampant with no interference from outside authorities.
 If you didn’t have criminal tendencies when you went in, no one could blame you for having them when you left.”

 In the late ’80s and ’90s these northern communities began to arrive in western Canada and Vancouver.
 There they encountered a thriving cannabis market, far larger and more lucrative than anything they had known at home.
 Before the war Vietnam already had cannabis in the northern highlands, among the Hmong people, who grew East Asian hemp strains, which have no real use as a drug, for their seeds and fibre.
 And from the mid ’60s an economy had sprung up to supply ‘marijuana’ to the young, mostly working class American men brought in to soldier on the frontline.
 But, for Vietnam, this was something new.
-While there had, historically, been cultivation in a riparian lowland region bordering Cambodia, around Chau Doc, it was further north and west, along the Middle Mekong in Laos and Isan (Northeast Thailand), that there was a long-established tradition of producing and consuming ganja: “some of the very finest in the world,” to quote Rob Clarke.
+While there had, historically, been traditional cultivation in the ethnically Khmer riparian lowland region of Chau Doc, bordering Cambodia, it was further north and west, along the Middle Mekong in Laos and Isan (Northeast Thailand), that there was a long-established tradition of producing and consuming high quality ganja: “some of the very finest in the world,” to quote Rob Clarke.
 It was the Thai soldiers and mercenaries fighting alongside Americans who had a reputation for prolific cannabis use, not the South Vietnamese.
-From them, on the southern bases and on R&R in Thailand and Vientiane, the young grunts acquired words like ‘bong’—taken from Lao and Thai words for a length of bamboo pipe—and with it a taste for the herb that, on their return home, was to spread rapidly through the West.
-But, though there were reports of stashes of cannabis being found on the corpses of Viet Kong, the Vietnamese have never been known for growing or consuming great quantities of ganja; and certainly not when compared to the hippie communities then already dwelling in the hills of British Columbia.
+From the Thai and Lao, on the southern bases and on R&R in Thailand and Vientiane, the young grunts acquired words like ‘bong’—taken from Lao and Thai words for a length of bamboo pipe—and with it a taste for the herb that, on their return home, was to spread rapidly through the West.
+But, though there were reports of stashes of cannabis being found on the corpses of Viet Kong, the Vietnamese do not have a tradition of producing ganja, and certainly not when compared to the hippie communities then already dwelling in the hills of British Columbia.

 Backed by the weight of the best part of B.C.’s multi-billion dollar cannabis industry, the northern gangs were soon joined by prosperous, established southerners in real estate.
 The aggressive techniques perfected on the west coast led to a rapid expansion across Canada.
 In the opening years of the new millennium Vietnamese networks, again largely from the north, were simultaneously taking hold of cannabis production in the UK, already home to a diaspora population of around 35,000.
 British police recognized skunk farms and child trafficking as a serious problem around 2004, according to Mei-ling Mcnamara.
 Yet reports from the Canadian press are clear that at this point even Vancouver enforcement was struggling to fathom the operations.
 Eyebrows were being raised by the intricately interconnected crimes and the sophistication of the participants.
 A June 2005 report in the Vancouver Sun describes how, following a tip off from two banks, the Financial Institutions Commission began an investigation into “more than 900 mortgages brokered by Danh Van Nguyen, who had been running a company called Express Mortgages Ltd.” This led the Royal Canadian Mounted Police (RCMP) to pursue what appeared, in the words of Inspector Paul Nadeau, to be an “elaborate scheme to get mortgages by using false employment records and banking documents”.